Degaussers – The Most Powerful Magnetic Media Destruction on Earth

 Organizations need to ensure data is safely erased before getting rid of old media devices.

-Use a safe one-two combo of Degaussers and Crushing
+Use a safe one-two combo of Degaussers and Destroying

 Microsoft reported that if you’re looking to erase data from any electronic device that has personally identifiable information, it should only be done in accordance to government standards.
 The National Security Agency has identified degaussing as the only surefire way to ensure data is truly wiped from a piece of technology.